 The State provided opportunities for citizen participation during the development of the CAPER.
-The CAPER was made available in libraries statewide and at the County Housing Offices on Hawaii, Kauai, and Maui.
-The State received comments about the HOPWA data included in the draft report and ensured that the information was included in the final CAPER submission.
+A Notice of Public Comment (Notice) was published in the Honolulu Star Advertiser newspaper.
+The Notice and draft CAPER were also posted on the Hawaii Housing Finance and Development Corporation's website.
 HUD encourages the State to continue its efforts to foster public participation and explore additional opportunities to involve the public in its planning process.